jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 - Should have a GitHub Account to store terraform modules and perform infra-structure updates
 ---

-After those tools are installed on environment, let's start.
+After those tools are installed on environment, let's get started.

 ### 2. Create Project Structure